 Hanging is one of the most common ways that people suicide.
 It would be a terrible way of dying.
 Some people shoot themselves and leave the very unpleasant job of cleaning up the mess to others; and it is possible to botch the job and make yourself seriously mentally damaged rather than dead.

 There are painless, sure, clean and gentle ways of ending one's own life.
-Exit International provides support for those wanting to end their lives.
+Exit International provides support and information for those wanting to end their lives.
 I have great respect for Doctor Philip Nitschke and the organisation he created, Exit International.

 I have the means to end my life gently, painlessly, and cleanly.
 I learned about it from Exit International.